 The text of the standardized, descriptive lecture on the Congo atrocities makes no particular allowances for the composition of the prospective audience.
 Taking a broader view of the Congo atrocity lectures, one finds sporadic evidence that different audiences rendered the narratives that accompanied atrocity photographs anything but standard.
 This lecture should not be treated as a universal script, but as one version among many produced by a group of reformers who struggled to appeal to the public without alienating or offending different parts of this public in the face of atrocity.
-These lectures were not equivalent to solitary readings of “horror narratives” of Congo atrocities; they were social events in which the audience was conscious of not only the speaker’s words, but the speaker’s gender and the presence of other audience members and their judgments regarding their appropriate, gendered relationships to atrocity and, especially, sexual violence.
-Lantern lectures were most morally problematic in the presence of “mixed audiences” of men, women, and, sometimes, children.
-In a speech in New York city during a U.S. tour in December 1906, Guinness stated, “The natives [of the Congo] are now compelled to bring the King of Belgium in rubber and ivory about $10,000,000 worth of goods a year.
+These lectures were not equivalent to solitary readings of “horror narratives” of Congo atrocities; they were social events in which the audience was conscious of not only the speaker’s words but also the speaker’s gender and the presence of other audience members and their judgments regarding their appropriate, gendered relationships to atrocity and, especially, sexual violence.
+Lantern lectures were most morally problematic in the presence of “mixed audiences” of men, women, and sometimes children.
+In a speech in New York City during a US tour in December 1906, Guinness stated, “The natives [of the Congo] are now compelled to bring the King of Belgium in rubber and ivory about $10,000,000 worth of goods a year.
 And if they don’t?
 Ah, my friends, now comes a story which I cannot tell here.
 This is a mixed audience.”
 It was an audience, the New York Times reported, of men and women.
 Guinness proceeded to talk about sentries cutting off the hands and feet of their victims.
 Turning to the case of Boali, he continued,

 Women as well as men are compelled to do the bidding of these sentinels with guns in their hands.
 I will cite you only one instance, that of a woman who refused to do the bidding of one of these sentinels.
 He struck her in the abdomen with the butt of his rifle so that she was maimed for life.
 Then he cut off one of her feet.